estebanramirezm/CaveExplorers/README.md

 ## 🐞 Known Issues
 * **Mid-air Climbing:** Pressing `X` to climb a vine can occasionally allow the player to move away from the wall while remaining in the climb state.
 Use with caution!
-* **Edge Cases:** Players may encounter minor unverified interactions in specific biome transitions.
+* **Edge Cases:** Players may encounter minor unverified interactions in specific transitions.

 ---

 ## 🛠️ Third-Party Assets & Attribution
-This project utilizes several high-quality assets to achieve its retro aesthetic.

 | Category | Source | Asset Name |
 | :--- | :--- | :--- |